 You may need to apply for a visa or permit if you want to visit, live, work or study in Belgium.
-This essential guide will help you find out which Belgian visa or permit you need depending on your nationality and situation.
-The information given here is for guidance only and you should seek specific advice from the Belgian embassy or consulate in your home country for your specific circumstances.
+This essential guide provided by Expat Management Group will help you find out which Belgian visa or permit you need depending on your nationality and situation.

-- Belgian short-stay visa: less than three months in Belgium
+- Belgian short-stay visas: less than three months in Belgium

 - After you arrive: mandatory registration